nads2259/spaceeditorial/deployment/README_no_shell.md

 3. Run the commands listed in [`backend_setup.php`](backend_setup.php) via `php backend_setup.php` from your local terminal.
 They install Composer dependencies, run migrations, cache configuration, and build backend assets.
 4. Zip the entire `backend/` directory (including the newly created `vendor/` folder and `public/build/` assets) and upload it to the shared host.
 Ensure the hosting control panel points the document root at `backend/public` or use the `.htaccess` override documented in the main README.
 5. After uploading, double check that the writable directories (`storage/`, `bootstrap/cache/`) have the correct permissions via the hosting control panel.
+6. Set `DEPLOY_WEB_TOKEN` in `backend/.env` to a long random string.
+This protects the HTTP deployment script described below.

 ### Triggering Migrations Without Shell